frictionlessdata/examples/README.md

 ## Data Packages

-The `datapackage.json` will describe the [data package](https://frictionlessdata.io/specs/data-package/) as a whole, and one or more [data resources](https://frictionlessdata.io/specs/data-resource/) (each optionally with a [schema](https://frictionlessdata.io/specs/data-resource/#resource-schemas) or a [view](https://frictionlessdata.io/specs/views/)).
+The `datapackage.json` will describe the [data package](https://frictionlessdata.io/specs/data-package/) as a whole, and describe one or more [data resources](https://frictionlessdata.io/specs/data-resource/) (each optionally with a [schema](https://frictionlessdata.io/specs/data-resource/#resource-schemas) or a [view](https://frictionlessdata.io/specs/views/)).

 If all the data is tabular (i.e. [CSV files](https://frictionlessdata.io/guides/csv/)), then it will be described as a [tabular data package](https://frictionlessdata.io/specs/tabular-data-package/) with one or more [tabular data resources](https://frictionlessdata.io/specs/tabular-data-package/) each with a [table schema](https://frictionlessdata.io/specs/table-schema/) and, if needed, a [CSV dialect](https://frictionlessdata.io/specs/csv-dialect/).